xu-yuan1/openvino-docs/pages/openvino_docs_get_started_get_started_demos.rst

 .. tab:: Linux

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Linux*" section.
+   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Linux" section.

 .. tab:: Windows

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Microsoft Windows* OS" section.
+   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on Microsoft Windows OS" section.

 .. tab:: macOS

-   Go to the :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on macOS*" section.
+   Go to :doc:`OpenVINO Samples page <openvino_docs_OV_UG_Samples_Overview>` and see the "Build the Sample Applications on macOS" section.

 To build OpenVINO demos:

 .. tab:: Linux

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
+   Go to :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux" section.

 .. tab:: Windows

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows* OS" section.
+   Go to :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Microsoft Windows OS" section.

 .. tab:: macOS

-   Go to the :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
-You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS*.
+   Go to :doc:`Open Model Zoo Demos page <omz_demos>` and see the "Build the Demo Applications on Linux*" section.
+You can use the requirements from "To build OpenVINO samples" above and adapt the Linux build steps for macOS.

 .. _download-models: